miketerpak/needs-params/README.md

 })
 ```

-##### onError: Error Codes
+#### onError: Error Codes

 These are the error codes build into needs.params, and their corresponding default error messages.
 They are found in the `onError` function, under the parameter `err.code` and `err.msg` respectively

-When creating custom mutators, you can provide your own error codes and messages as seen [Custom middleware example](here).
+When creating custom mutators, you can provide your own error codes and messages as seen [here](Custom mutator example).

 * `missing-required`: `Missing required parameter`,
 * `invalid-value`: `Invalid parameter value` || `Invalid paramter value, expected ${expected_value}`,